wesbasinger/bottleboys/html/README.md

 $ git push
 ```

-### Push your new code down to Heroku, and reload your web app
+### Push your new code up to Heroku, and reload your web app

 {% filename %}command-line{% endfilename %}
 ```